bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/04-step-2-connect-to-bc.md

 <div class="HubBlock-content">

 > ### Note
-> Next.js maps all APIs that are part of the Next.js package to the `/api/*` route.
+> Next.js maps all APIs that are part of the Next.js application to the `/api/*` route.
 To learn more about Next.js API routes, see [API Routes](https://nextjs.org/docs/api-routes/introduction).

 </div>
 </div>